danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 Feel free to delete samples and tests.
 The libs folder contains abstractions needed by PdParty.
 This folder is exposed to allow you to update/upgrade the global abstractions as well as satisfy the user upgradeability requirement for GPL licensed abstractions.
 If the libs folder is not found, PdParty falls back to its internal backup copy.

-The all folders within the libs folder are automaitcally added to the PdParty search path so this can also be a location for centralized abstraction libraries.
+The all folders within the libs folder are automatically added to the PdParty search path so this can also be a location for centralized abstraction libraries.

 Note: These default folders can be restored on the Settings screen.
 So if you accidentally remove everything, you're not out of luck!